Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: Numerical results

 where $g$ is the reduced interaction $g=(V-V_c)/V_c$ ~\cite{Tada2020,Fisher1991,Lawrie1997,Tesanovic1999}.
 The scaling dimension of $g$ is $y_g=1/\nu$ with the correlation length exponent $\xi\sim |g|^{-\nu}$, and the dimensionality is $D=2+z=3$ with the dynamical critical exponent $z=1$ for the present Lorentz symmetric criticality.
 This scaling ansatz can describe the critical behaviors around the QCP as a function of $B$, which belongs to the chiral Ising universality class with four component Dirac fermions in the present case.
 The proposed scaling ansatz is formally similar to the conventional finite size scaling ansatz for the isotropic system size $L$ in absence of the magnetic field, $\varepsilon_{\rm sing}(g,L^{-1})=b^{-D}\varepsilon_{\rm sing}(b^{y_g}g,bL^{-1})$.
 These two ansatzes are related through the energy density at non-zero $l_B^{-1}, L^{-1}$: We have the ansatz Eq.\eqref{eq:ansatz} for $l_B\ll L\to\infty$, while the conventional one is obtained for $l_B\to\infty\gg L$.
 In the previous study on the same model Eq.~\eqref{eq:H}~\cite{Tada2020}, we have shown that the scaling ansatz similar to Eq.~\eqref{eq:ansatz} indeed holds and obtained the critical exponents $\nu=0.80(2), \beta=0.54(3)$, and the critical interaction strength $V_c=1.30(2)t$, where $\beta$ is the CDW order parameter exponent $M_{\rm CDW}\sim g^{\beta}$ for $g\geq0$.
+These values are consistent with those obtained in other studies at zero magnetic field ~\cite{Sorella1992,Assaad2013,Otsuka2016,Wang2014,Li2015, Hesselmann2016,Toldin2015,Corboz2018}.
 In the present study, we simply use these previous results and examine quantum criticality of the orbital magnetization.

-From the scaling ansatz Eq.\eqref{eq:ansatz} with $b=l_B$, the total ground state energy density is regarded as a function of the single variable $gl_B^{1/\nu}$ with the trivial $l_B^{-3}$ factor,
+From the scaling ansatz Eq.\eqref{eq:ansatz} with $b=l_B$, the total ground state energy density is regarded as a function of the single variable $gl_B^{1/\nu}$ with the trivial $l_B^{-D}$ factor,